HANICA-DEA/spotitube/README.md

 * 403: Forbidden.
 The request was valid, but you have requested a reource for which are not authorized.
 This will probably mean you have provided a token that has been invalidated by the server, or your token is missing.
 * 404: Not found.
 You have requested an endpoint that is not available.

-### HATEOS
+### HATEOAS

-Those that are aware of the concept HATEOS might notice that this API is not HATEOS.
-That is not a problem, HATEOS is not within the scope of this excercise.
+Those that are aware of the concept HATEOAS might notice that this API is not HATEOAS.
+That is not a problem, HATEOAS is not within the scope of this excercise.

 ### Endpoints
 The following endpoints are expected